-The question is whether McDonald’s could go further and give their consumers a broader experience to secure more detailed insights.
+The company's confidence in its proposition is such that McDonald’s is going even further and giving its consumers a broader experience to secure more detailed insights.
 Why stop at the farm?
-Why not go from field to box and take a group of consumers from the farm through production all the way to the restaurant?
+It's quality scouts initiative is now leading it from field to box with a group of consumers observing the chain from the farm through production all the way to the restaurant.

 There’s a Holy Grail for brands and retailers: to embed themselves so much with the families that make up their core demographic that their place in the family shopping basket is secure.
 Some try this through sporadic, tactical promotions which tap into interests and trends – collect tokens for a free tennis lesson, for example – whilst others try to create initiatives that lead to deeper, longer term engagement.